rangle/angular-training-slides/slides/src/content/hello-world-app.md

 export class AppModule {}
 ```

-- The root module is always called "AppModule"
+- The root module is always called `AppModule`
-- The root module doesn't use the property "exports"
+- The root module doesn't use the property `exports`
 - There's only one root module in an application
-- Only the root module defines the property "bootstrap"
+- Only the root module defines the property `bootstrap`
-- The root module always imports the "BrowserModule"
+- The root module always imports the `BrowserModule`
-- The "BrowserModule" exports common elements of the framework (NgIf, NgFor, etc.)
+- The `BrowserModule` exports common elements of the framework (`NgIf`, `NgFor`, etc.)

 ---